Was Jesus a Real Person?

 The thing is, though, we have no such “testimonies” or “evidence,” and so it stops there, doesn’t it?

-Most likely, his legend is built from a combination of many people who lived and an embodiment of many magnificent tales and lores through the ages.
-The following, I believe, is a result of oppression and a yearning for purpose and hope.
+Most likely, his legend is built from a combination of many people who lived and an embodiment of many magnificent tales and lore through the ages.
+The following, I suspect, is a result of oppression and a yearning for purpose and hope.
 It may have started with a man called Yeshua, but it clearly did not end there.
 I am sure that the birth of “the concept of Jesus” was beautiful and a need for its time.
 I respect that.
 Follow what you must.

 Have their qualities and supernatural abilities been proven to be factual, and none hoaxed?